 - Owner-occupancy isn’t necessary for renting either primary homes or ADUs, unless you live in San Diego County.

-- Existing structures converted to CUs aren’t subject to water or sewer charges when it has the correct meter size.
+- Existing structures converted to Companion Units aren’t subject to water or sewer charges when it has the correct meter size.

 Every structure must maintain a specific distance from a property line, curb or structure within a building.
 This is done for the purposes of environmental protection, privacy and public safety.
-The City requires that each ADU unit complies with the main property’s setback.
+For ADUs, San Diego allows encroachment of the side and rear yard setbacks.
+Only compliance with typical front yard setback is required.
 In the case of a two-story granny flat, it must be situated five feet from the rear and side lot lines.
 However, existing permitted garages are exempt from this requirement.

 Newly created parking spaces must measure at 8.5 feet by 18 feet.